chrissiegman/ruby-practice-repo/encryption/caesar/README.md

-This is (currently horrible) implementation of the Caesar cipher.
+This is an implementation
+of the Caesar cipher.
 Currently it only works for capital letters A-Z.

 TODO:

-refactor into functional or OOP data structure refactor to be more "idiomatic" ruby
+refactor to be more "idiomatic" ruby

+add decryption?
+(I think I can just use -shift to decrypt though)